Afghanistan evacuation: DHS to take lead on relocating Afghan citizens in US, Psaki says

 The process aims to evacuate Afghan citizens who worked with the United States military to America under Special Immigrant Visas (SIVs).
 Not all evacuees head straight to the U.S., however: In some cases, the evacuees head to ally countries to await processing and vetting before moving onto the U.S. for resettlement.

-The vetting process has created a backlog, such as at Dulles International Airport in Virginia, where some Afghan evacuees remain stuck on the runway for hours as they await processing.
+The vetting process has created a backlog, such as at Dulles International Airport in Virginia, where some Afghan evacuees remain stuck on the runway for up to 10 hours as they await processing.

 HOUSE DEM CALLS BIDEN'S HANDLING OF AFGHANISTAN ‘F---G DISASTER’